-WHICH UNLOCK METHOD IS THE MOST SECURE FOR YOUR ANDROID? - AndroidPIT
+Which unlock method is the most secure for your Android? - AndroidPIT

 As for security, this is probably the most secure method to date.
 That’s because it’s quite difficult for a fingerprint reader to be easily hacked.
 Furthermore, the sensors are developed to recognize body heat and blood movement of the user, which means you can’t use a “dead” finger to unlock an Android.

 Recognition varies according to lighting conditions and where the user’s eye is positioned.
-The better readers don’t lose speed when recognizing user’s eye, even in low-light conditions.
+The better readers won't slow down when recognizing a user’s eye, even in low-light conditions.

 The system that scans your iris also needs to be fully integrated into the reader so it reacts quickly and can’t be hacked.
 Technically, this system is on par with the fingerprint reader in terms of security but loses out when it comes to usability.